Mount Murray

 July 23, 2005

-A short time later we were on the summit.
-We hadn't arrived too soon.
-The clouds had been dropping all day and soon after we started our descent it began to rain.
 We made good time on the return trip.
 From the col we followed a goat track that hugged the lower slopes of Cegnfs.
 The track dropped down to the top of cliff bands.
-Soon after the track ends, we found a break in the cliffs.
-Dropping through it we continue around the base of Cegnfs to just before the drainage that we scrambled up that morning.
-Rather than try to downclimb to the drainage we headed down into the forest.
-We came across an animal trail that led us all the way down to the drainage and retraced our steps to the French Creek Trail.
+Soon after the track ended, we found a break in the cliffs.
+Dropping through it, we continue around the base of Cegnfs to just before the drainage that we scrambled up that morning.
+Rather than try to descend to the drainage, we headed down an open slope into the forest.
+We came across an animal trail that led us all the way down to the drainage and we retraced our steps to the French Creek Trail.

 Crossing French Creek below the first waterfall

-A layer of scree covers the snow in the drainage.
+A layer of scree covers the snow in the drainage

 On the lower slopes of Cegnfs.
 The col and Mount Murray above us.